-FDA approval of the HeartMate® 3 system was supported by a clinical study that showed a significant improvement in patients with heart failure, an 83% increase in walking distance, and an improvement of 68% of quality of life to six months.
-Patients receiving the HeartMate® 3 system also had a survival rate of 86% at six months.
-During the clinical study, according to Abbott, the HeartMate® 3 system did not have any presumed or established blood coagulation in the pump at six months.
+FDA approval for Bridge To Transplant indication of the HeartMate[®] 3 system was supported by a clinical study that showed a significant improvement in patients with heart failure, an 83% increase in walking distance, and an improvement of 68% of quality of life to six months.
+Patients receiving the HeartMate[®] 3 system also had a survival rate of 86% at six months.
+During the clinical study, according to Abbott, the HeartMate[®] 3 system did not have any presumed or established blood coagulation in the pump at six months.